 Kevin received his Bachelor’s Degree in Kinesiology from San Jose State University with Academic Honors.
 He has also received his Masters in Education from National University with a teaching credential.
 He has over 8 years of work experience with children with special needs in inclusive environments, volunteer programs, and in-home settings.
 He loves football and basketball bay area teams.

-Kim Murray joined HTS staff in 2005.
-Kim studied Art at the University of Hawaii and received her Bachelor of Arts Degree in 1995.
-She went on to earn her Elementary Teaching Certificate in Regular Education.
-After completing the program, she began teaching Visually Impaired students at a middle school while simultaneously enrolled in a state funded program training teachers in the area of Mild-to-Moderate Disabilities in Special Education.
+Kim has been teaching at HTS since 2005.
+She received her B.A.
+Degree in 1995 at the University of Hawaii and went on to earn her Elementary Teaching Certificate in Regular Education.
+After completing the program, she began teaching Visually Impaired students at a middle school while simultaneously enrolled in a program training teachers in the area of Mild-to-Moderate Disabilities in Special Education.
 As a result, the State of Hawaii awarded her a Special Education Endorsement for her Teaching Certificate.
-She has also taught in the special day class setting in Hawaii and California for grades three through five.
 Kim is comfortable working with a range of students’ needs and abilities.

 Adelaide is the 8th grade homeroom teacher and the math and science teacher for the 7th and 8th grades.
 She joined the staff at Hope Technology School in 2009.
 Adelaide graduated from the University of California, Berkeley with bachelor degrees in molecular and cellular biology and rhetoric.
 She has a master’s degree and teaching credential in special education from San Francisco State University.